NEW: Former University of Cincinnati Police Officer Ray Tensing posts bond

 Tensing, 25, surrendered to authorities shortly after news of the indictment broke.
 He has been fired from his job and, if convicted, could go to prison for life.

 Tensing’s attorney told reporters that he believes the officer feared for his life.

 “The guy jams the keys in the ignition,” Stew Mathews told CNN.

-"Turns the car on, jams it (into) drive and mashes the accelerator.
-He wasn't slowly pulling away.
+“Turns the car on, jams it in the drive and mashes the accelerator.
+He wasn’t slowly pulling away.
 (Tensing) feared for his life.
 He thought he was going to be sucked under the car that was pulling away from him.
-He thought he was going to get sucked under and killed."
+He thought he was going to get sucked under and killed.”

 Mathews said that Tensing thought he could reach into the car and get the key out of the ignition and stop DuBose from leaving.